Get exclusive member benefits & effect social change. Join Today

-High blood pressure can result in the formation of plaque in the carotids.
-The systolic blood pressure, which is the uppermost number in your blood pressure reading, should be less than 140.
-For diabetics, the systolic blood pressure should be less than 130.
+High blood pressure can result in the formation of plaque in your carotids.
+Your systolic blood pressure, which is the uppermost number in your blood pressure reading, should be less than 140.
+If you have diabetes, your systolic blood pressure should be less than 130.

-Diagnosis of carotid stenosis begins by looking at the patient’s medical history and doing a physical examination.
-When using a stethoscope to listen to the blood flow in your neck, a doctor will be checking for a swooshing sound called a bruit.
-In addition, the following tests can be useful to confirm a diagnosis of carotid stenosis.
+To diagnose carotid stenosis, your doctor may begin by looking at your medical history and doing a physical examination.
+Your doctor may use a stethoscope to listen to the blood flow in your neck and check for a swooshing sound called a bruit.
+The following tests can also help your doctor confirm a diagnosis of carotid stenosis:

 This noninvasive test uses an ultrasound to detect the presence of plaque.
 A Doppler ultrasound can also tell doctors if the blockage is severe.

 This test uses a computed tomography (CT) scan to detect carotid stenosis.
-A dye is injected into a vein in your arm, and the CT scan takes pictures of the carotids.
+A dye is injected into a vein in your arm, and the CT scan is used to take pictures of your carotids.
 The dye makes the area of stenosis visible and allows doctors to tell how severe the stenosis is.

-The test is much like the CTA, but it uses magnetic resonance imaging (MRI) instead of a CT scan.
+This test is much like the CTA, but it uses MRI instead of a CT scan.

 Mild carotid stenosis without severe symptoms can be treated with aspirin.
-Antiplatelet medications such as aspirin and clopidogrel (Plavix) decrease the ability of platelets to form clots.
-Sometimes blood thinners such as coumadin are used to reduce stroke risk.
+Antiplatelet medications, such as aspirin and clopidogrel (Plavix), decrease the ability of platelets to form blood clots.
+Sometimes blood thinners, such as coumadin, are used to reduce stroke risk.

 Severe blockage can be treated surgically by removing the plaque.
 A vascular surgeon who specializes in operating on blood vessels will perform this kind of surgery.
 The procedure is called carotid endarterectomy.